gapolinario/gapolinario.github.io/_posts/2024-08-02-airy-function-sequence.md

 The analytical result was computed with Mathematica and confirmed with a numerical integration, using the `quad` and `quadosc` functions of the [mpmath library](https://mpmath.org/doc/current/calculus/integration.html#mpmath.quadosc).
 One can also see this difference with eqs.
 9.10.14-15 of the [DLMF](https://dlmf.nist.gov/9.10) .

-However, one could ask if the identity $(\star)$ is only valid for polynomials or if there is any other analytic function, with an infinite number of terms in its expansion, for which this is valid.
+However, one could ask if the identity \ref{eq:naive} is only valid for polynomials or if there is any other analytic function, with an infinite number of terms in its expansion, for which this is valid.

 The code for the analytical and numerical computations above is available [on Github](https://gist.github.com/gapolinario/d9417081dbbc156cca18f3199e282348).